ABOUT

 Metal Artist & Teacher

-For fifteen years, Louisa has been creating metal sculptures displayed all throughout Franklin County, Vermont.
+Since 2012, Louisa has been creating metal sculptures large and small.
 Her work encompasses private commissions, charity pieces, public installations, signage, infrastructure, and classes.

 2014-2017: The Art of Noticing